-Corticosteroids taken by mouth or given by intramuscular injection are often called systemic steroids.
-They are synthetic derivatives of the natural steroid, cortisol, produced by the adrenal glands, and have profound anti-inflammatory effects.
+A corticosteroid taken by mouth or given by intramuscular injection is often called a systemic steroid.
+Systemic steroids are synthetic derivatives of the natural steroid, cortisol, produced by the adrenal glands, and have profound anti-inflammatory effects.

 Prednisone and prednisolone are equivalent, and are the most commonly prescribed oral corticosteroids for inflammatory skin diseases.
 Oral prednisone is the most commonly prescribed systemic steroid in New Zealand.

 Fludrocortisone is predominantly a mineralocorticoid and its anti-inflammatory effects are minimal.

 What is prednisone used for in dermatology?

 Prednisone is used for a few days (short-term) to indefinitely (long-term) in a wide variety of skin conditions including:

 Systemic steroids are best avoided in patients with psoriasis.

 How does a systemic steroid work?

 Systemic steroids work in the same way as natural cortisol.
 Natural cortisol has important effects in the body, including regulation of:

 - Protein, carbohydrate, lipid and nucleic acid metabolism